 Yes, God is a Creator but only because He is first and foremost a Father.
 As our Father, He created us in His image and likeness that we may be His children.
 His Father’s touch is seen in our individual beauty and uniqueness.
 Jesus said, “Are not two sparrows sold for a copper coin?
 And not one of them falls to the ground apart from your Father’s will.
 But the very hairs of your head are all numbered” (Matthew 10:29, 30).

 God is not a distant relative or an impersonal force.
 He didn’t merely create us and leave us to our own devices.
 As a Father, the Creator continues to actively participate in His creation.

 Yes, God is a Provider but only because He is first and foremost a Father.
-As our Father, He provides for us His children.
+As our Father, He provides for us.
 And like any good father, He will—at times—withhold the provision from the child if the provision will spoil the child.
 Think about that for a moment.